FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

 "view response listener" for how to get this processing applied automatically)

-FOSRestBundle ships with a controller extending the default Symfony controller, which adds several convenince methods:
+FOSRestBundle ships with a controller extending the default Symfony controller, which adds several convenience methods:

 ```php
 <?php